schmidtdennisds/MY_TAR/README.md

 The challenge is to reimplement the tar function to archive and extract files.

 ## Description
-I broke the problem down into manageable chucnks and tried to solve them.
+I broke the problem down into manageable chunks and tried to solve them.

 ## Installation
 To install it run make